Different Types of Pillows – Which One’s Right for Me?

 Memory foam: Memory foam continuously moulds to the body, changing as you move in your sleep.
 It offers great support, but the material can make sleepers hot.
 Some users have also complained of an unpleasant odour emitting from the foam.

-Latex: Latex resists mold and dust mites, but is recommended for those who like a very firm pillow only.
+Latex: Latex resists mould and dust mites, but is recommended for those who like a very firm pillow only.
 When contoured correctly, a latex pillow can help with back and neck alignment.

 Down or feather: Down pillows move as you do, meaning they are one of the most highly recommended forms of stuffing.
 Down pillows feel soft, yet offer support where it’s needed and pillows are warm in winter, yet cool in summer.
 50% down and 50% feather offers both comfort and support.